LCR-ADS-Lab/LxGrTagger-Documentation/index.md

 nav_order: 1
 ---

-# LxGrTagger Documentation
+# LxGrTagger Annotation Guidelines

-- This is documentation for [LxGrTagger](https://github.com/kristopherkyle/LxGrTgr), which provides a reference for interpreting the tags used in LxGrTagger.
+- This document represents the annotation guidelines for the tags used in [LxGrTagger](https://github.com/kristopherkyle/LxGrTgr).
 Note that this is a living document and is updated regularly.
 Each `tag` is explained with descriptions and examples.

 - The guidelines are primarily based on *Longman Grammar of Spoken and Written English* by Biber et al. (1999).
 We paraphrase the content while specifying the referenced pages.
 When citing other works, we provide both the reference and corresponding page numbers.